danielfathi/Assignment-5-Point-cloud-processing-techniques/README.md

 ## Task 1 – Ground Level Detection

-In this task, we estimated the ground level of the point cloud data using a histogram-based mode approach.
+In this task, I estimated the ground level of the point cloud data using a histogram-based mode approach.
 The z-values (height) of all the points were used to build a histogram, and the bin with the maximum frequency was chosen as the approximate ground level.

 ### 🔹 Method:
 - Extracted the z-axis (height) values from the point cloud.